aliciagarciasierra/GarciaSierra_Gratz_AJS/README.md

-**Replication package**: *Does an Educational Reform Moderate the Relationship between Genes and Life Chances?
-Evidence from the United Kingdom.*
+**Replication package**: *Does an Increase in the Length of Compulsory Schooling Moderate the Relationship between Genes and Socioeconomic Outcomes?
+Evidence from the Education Act of 1944 in England.*

 **Authors:** García-Sierra, Alicia & Grätz, Michael